outfox/fennecs/doc/docs/World.md

 A `fennecs.World` is the root object that contains all your Entities, their Components, Queries, and the data structures that group them.
 It's the central hub for all things **fenn**ecs in your game or simulation.

+Under the hood, a World implements `IAspect` and delegates its entire query surface to its `Main` [Aspect](/docs/Advanced/Aspects/index.md)  –  the built-in storage universe where all your component data lives, until you decide otherwise.

 ::: details :neofox_magnify: BEHIND THE SCENES - Multiple Worlds

 Yes, you can have up to 256 of them.
 Disposing a World returns it to the pool.
 Instantiate to your heart's content!
 You usually only need one World... now go ... ... shoo!